Stadion Ljajkovići

 Stadion Ljajkovići is a football stadium in Ljajkovići (Urban Municipality of Golubovci), Podgorica Capital, Montenegro.
 It is the home ground of FK Adria and FK Bratstvo.
-The stadium doesn't have seats.
+The stadium does not have seats.

 History

 Until 2007, FK Bratstvo played their home games in the village of Cijevna, near the Aluminium Plant Podgorica.
 But during 2007, a new stadium was built in the neighbouring village of Ljajkovići.
 Since then, FK Bratstvo plays all their games at Ljajkovići stadium.

 The stadium meets criteria for Second League games, but not for top-league matches.